matthijsgroen/fp-experiments/posts/eslint.md

 Syntax Tree) on the right side.

 You can compare this tree a bit like HTML also is a tree of nodes (and attributes).
-And following this same concept, you can target specific elements in this tree using a selector (just like in CSS!)
+Following this same concept, you can target specific elements in this tree using a selector (just like in CSS!)

 https://eslint.org/docs/developer-guide/selectors